carlosramillan94/oracle-database/README.md

     https://localhost:5500/em/

 **NOTE**: Oracle Database bypasses file system level caching for some of the files by using the `O_DIRECT` flag.
 It is not advised to run the container on a file system that does not support the `O_DIRECT` flag.

-#### Selecting the Edition (Supported from 19.3.0 release)

-The edition of the database can be changed during runtime by passing the ORACLE_EDITION parameter to the `docker run` command.
-Therefore, an enterprise container image can be used to run standard edition database and vice-versa.
-You can find the edition of the running database in the output line:

-    ORACLE EDITION:

 This parameter modifies the software home binaries but it doesn't have any effect on the datafiles.
 So, if existing datafiles are reused to bring up the database, the same ORACLE_EDITION must be passed as the one used to create the datafiles for the first time.